 There are two important things to note with your ad frequency.
 The first is that you should keep careful track of the frequency of your ads and make sure it does not get too high.
 Yes, you want your audience to receive your ad enough to make them want to follow your link, but if your ad is too frequent, they can end up hating the ad and blocking it from their feed.
-No matter how well received the ad is initially, if people feel like they have seen it too many times, it can derail your campaign.
+No matter how well-received the ad is initially, if people feel like they have seen it too many times, it can derail your campaign.

 The other thing to note is that you should change up your ads on a regular basis.
-Even if you have a good, steady frequency to your ads, if you have the exact same ad for several months, your audience will become tired of seeing the same thing constantly.
+Even if you have a good, steady frequency of your ads, if you have the exact same ad for several months, your audience will become tired of seeing the same thing constantly.
 Just because your ad has a good CPA and frequency does not mean it will work in the next week or month.